Jacob-Stump/SudokuPuzzle/README.md

 # SudokuPuzzle
-Play a static game of Sudoku
+Play a game of sudoku within the console